redpesk-core/sec-lsm-manager/QA/SEC-LSM-MGR.RKA.md

 - SEC-LSM-MGR must check using DAC, MAC and CYNAGORA if the client is authorized.
 This check must be strong and can not be tampered.
 See @SEC-LSM-MGR.HRQ-R-CLI-AUT.

-## Deny of service
+## Denial-of-service

 .RISK SEC-LSM-MGR.RKA-K-DEN-SER
-A not authorized client connects repeatedly to SEC-LSM-MGR in order to create a deny of service.
+An unauthorized client connects repeatedly to SEC-LSM-MGR in order to create a denial-of-service attack.

-**Effect**: The service of SEC-LSM-MGR is not available to authorized client.
+**Effect**: The service of SEC-LSM-MGR is not available to authorized clients.

 **Mitigation**:

 - Using DAC and MAC, access to the socket must be possible only by authorized clients.